spiral/docs/docs/en/http/routing.md

 > **Note**
 > This route will match `/`, the name parameter will be `null`.

-You can specify any number of parameters and make some of them optional, for example we can match URLs like `/group/user`, where `user` is optional:
+You can specify any number of parameters and make some of them optional.
+For example we can match URLs like `/group/user`, where `user` is optional:

 ```php